OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 img = new_scene.render(new_scene.pages[0])
 ```

 > **Note:** You can imagine how this is very tightly linked to the data domain of handwritten scores of music notation in the MUSCIMA++ dataset.
-A model designed for synthesis of isolated musical symbols would have a completely different API, accepting a symbol class as an argument and outputting a single symbol image as output, with possible latent space embedding (or similar metadata).
+A model designed for synthesis of isolated musical symbols, rather than entire scores, could have a completely different API: accepting a symbol class as an argument and outputting a single symbol image as output, with possible latent space embedding (or similar metadata).

 The synthesized scene is also assigned to the model instance under the `.scene` field.
 This field is `None` before the first invocation.
 This is for situations when you cannot store the return value from the model invocation immediately: